loisch22/MarioProducts-Identity/MarioProducts/README.md

 |5| The controllers should accurately return Products and Reviews dedicated routes |

+## WishList
+Add reviews on product detail page
+Display all reviews for product on detail page

 #### There are two options to create the database:
 ##### 1. In MySQL
 `> CREATE DATABASE mario_products;`<br>